manideep1108/synboost/README.md

    - For w/o data generator + w/o uncertainty maps make prior = false, use the data provided in the dataset section
    - For end to end ensemble make endtoend = True
+   - For running with different encoders change the architecture in config
+   - Also add the deatils of wandb in the configuration file.
-   - For running with different encoders change the architecture in config In order to get the required data for training, please refer to the Dataset section.
-Also add the deatils of wandb in the configuration file.
+   - In order to get the required data for training, please refer to the Dataset section.
 2) ```
    cd image_dissimilarity
    python train.py --config configs/train/default_configuration.yaml